Delors/LectureDoc2/readme.rst

 .. container:: scrollable

-    A Lecture Doc document is basically a plain HTML5 document, which has a very simple structure.
+    A LectureDoc document is basically a plain HTML5 document with a very simple structure.
 All functionality is enabled using CSS and JavaScript.
 The most basic presentation would be:

     .. code:: html
         :class: far-smaller